who-owns-lausanne/who-owns-lausanne.github.io/index.md

 As students at [EPFL](https://www.epfl.ch/) we know how hard it is to find accommodation in Lausanne.
 We hope that this analysis helped you understand where to look for a flat and what parameters determine the prices across the city.

-Lastly we would like to draw your attention to the fact that all underlying data of this project is publicly available.
-This projects shows the potential of open data for providing transparency and insight into otherwise opaque systems.
+This projects also shows the potential of open data for providing transparency and insight into otherwise opaque systems.
+We can only to do the same for other  things that interest you![^2]
-Websites like [opendata.swiss](https://opendata.swiss) offer  a wide range of datasets and we can only encourage you to visit them and get insights on other things that interest you!

-_Thanks for reading._ [^2]

 [^2]: All images are from [wikimedia commons](https://commons.wikimedia.org/wiki/Category:Lausanne).